 Degree and post-graduate clinical training completion dates are provided by the owner of the profile in eRA Commons.
 Applicants are expected to provide true, accurate, and complete information and to produce documentation when requested.
 (Making false statements to the federal government can lead to penalties (18 U.S.C. § 1001).

 The first step in making sure that you are correctly designated is to go into your NIH Commons Profile and make sure the degree completion and/or the end of post-graduate clinical training date have been correctly entered.
-If the Profile screens indicate that you are an ESI, that information should be correctly assigned to any R01 or R01-equivalent (R37, RF1, R35-MIRA, RL1, DP1, DP2, DP5, U01) application that you submit.
-Please note that the designation does not appear on grant applications that are not considered R01 Equivalents.
-If you believe that your ESI status is incorrectly rendered in your grant folder, please contact the NIH eRA Service Desk at your earliest convenience.
-If you believe that your ESI eligibility window needs to be extended because of a lapse in your research or research training, you can request an extension using the instructions available on the Early Stage Investigator Policies page .
+If the Profile screens indicate that you are an ESI, that information should be correctly assigned to any R01 or R01-equivalent application that you submit.
+Please note that the designation does not appear on grant applications that are not considered R01 equivalents.
+If you believe that your ESI status is incorrectly reported in your grant folder, please contact the NIH eRA Service Desk at your earliest convenience.
+If you believe that your ESI eligibility window needs to be extended because of a lapse in your research or research training, you can request an extension using the instructions available on the Early Stage Investigator Policies page.

 The 10-year ESI period was designed to allow for a comparable and generous period time for research activities following the end of formal training.
+Postdoctorates with PhDs, typically pursue primarily research.
 Residency typically allows very limited opportunity for research.
-Post-graduate clinical training fellowships vary across specialties and subspecialties in terms of how much research they allow, and so the end of postgraduate clinical training is used to permit physician scientists/clinician investigators retain ESI status as they pursue research activities toward independence.
+Post-graduate clinical training fellowships require substantive clinical activities and vary across specialties and subspecialties in terms of how much research they allow.
+The end of postgraduate clinical training is used to permit physician scientists/clinician investigators to retain ESI status as they pursue research activities toward independence.

 The time of completing a mentored career development award, like a K01, K08 or K23, has no bearing on ESI status.
 If the career awardee is still within 10 years of completing his or her terminal research degree or post-graduate clinical training, and has not previously competed successfully as PD/PI for a substantial NIH independent research award, the ESI status will remain in effect.